heerdyes/heerdyes/README.md

 - Interests: crafting appropriate technology from scratch
-- Currently learning analog electronics
+- Currently dreaming of starting a hackerspace!
 - For collabs/queries reach out to: fractalautomatawaveband@gmail.com